yasufum/spp-tmp/docs/workflow.md

 SPP Workflow

-Initially SPP added as sample application for DPDK.
-In long run it is possible to separate it and use DPDK as library.
+SPP is a standalone application uses DPDK as library.

-There are two main branches:
+There is main development branch:

-* dpdk branch: dpdk.org/master tracking branch.
-  This branch merged into master branch regularly.

 * mater branch: spp development branch.

-For each DPDK release, spp release is tagged in the spp repo.
+For each DPDK release, SPP master branch is tagged with same release version.
-Master branch has latest development DPDK and SPP codes.
+Master branch head always has latest development SPP source codes.

 To submit a patch: